x1unix/docusearch/README.md

 See [Quick start quite](#quick-start-guide) below to find out how to start service.

-API documentation is available as [Swagger spec file](swagger.yaml).
+API documentation is available as [Swagger spec file](swagger.yml).
 Test files for upload available in [e2e/testdata](e2e/testdata) directory.

+**Important note:** by default, [file indexing engine](internal/services/search/indexer.go) omits common verbs and articles in English language to reduce index size.

+You can control this behavior by changing `ignore_common_words` parameter in config file.

 ## How To Run